OpenTermsArchive/opentermsarchive.org/README.md

 `  [0] http://localhost:<PORT>/.
 ERROR: Detected 1 broken links.
 Scanned 1 links in 0.013 seconds.` is triggered if you do not have started the app.

 `Error: listen EADDRINUSE: address already in use 0.0.0.0:<PORT>` is triggered if you have already an app started in background.
 You can stop all processes running on the configured port with the command `npm run stop`.
-To close only the desired process you have to get the PID with `lsof -i :<PORT>` and kill it with `kill -p <PID>`.
+To close only the desired process you have to get the PID with `lsof -i :<PORT>` and kill it with `kill <PID>`.

 ### Modules documentation